NajlaZuhir/markdown_drafts/logemics_D1_I1_1_walkthrough_v0.2.md

 OPEN — for psychometrician: the deterministic 0–3 mapping (section 1c) assumes the selection-pattern scale is ordinal in the GRM sense.
 This is a design hypothesis, not an established result.
 Must be checked against pilot response distributions.

 # 1. The Psychometrician Writes the Measurement Material
+_A **psychometrician** is a specialist in measuring human abilities, skills, knowledge, or psychological traits using scientifically designed assessments._
 ## 1a.
 The Claim

 > [!info] DEFINITION — Claim